THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ---

 ## Biography
-I am currently a third year Ph.D. candidate from the Tsinghua-Berkeley Shenzhen Institute (TBSI), Tsinghua Shenzhen International Graduate School (SIGS) at Tsinghua University, China.
+I am currently a fourth year Ph.D. candidate from the Tsinghua-Berkeley Shenzhen Institute (TBSI), Tsinghua Shenzhen International Graduate School (SIGS) at Tsinghua University, China.
 Before that, I received my B.S. degree in Mathematics and Applied Mathematics from Ningbo University, China, in 2018. **My research mainly focus on the AI security**, including
   * Model Security of the Training Process (mainly on the Backdoor Learning)
   * Model Security of the Inference Process (mainly on the Adversarial Learning and Robust Machine Learning)
   * Data Privacy